una-dinosauria/local-search-quantization/README.md

 * [CUDArt](https://github.com/JuliaGPU/CUDArt.jl) -- the CUDA runtime environment
 * [CUBLAS](https://github.com/JuliaGPU/CUBLAS.jl) -- for fast matrix multiplication in the GPU
-* A CUDA-enable GPU with compute capability 3.5 or higher.
+* A CUDA-enabled GPU with compute capability 3.5 or higher.
 We have tested our code on K40 and Titan X GPUs

 Finally, to run the sparse encoding demo you will need Matlab to run the [SPGL1](https://github.com/mpf/spgl1) solver by van den Berg and Friedlander, as